 Sea Level Rise Knowledge Programme

-Increasingly more signs indicate that the sea level may rise at a pace faster than assumed in the Delta Scenarios.
-In 2018, Deltares explored the potential impact of such an acceleration on the Delta Programme.
+According to the IPCC report published in August 2021, increasingly more signs indicate that the sea level may rise at a pace faster than assumed in the Delta Scenarios.
+In 2018, Deltares explored, in anticipation of the IPCC report, how this could impact the Delta Programme.
 Subsequently, in 2019, the Minister of Infrastructure and Water Management and the Delta Programme Commissioner jointly initiated the Sea Level Rise Knowledge Programme.
-Under this programme, government authorities, research institutes, businesses, planners, and NGOs are pursuing new expertise on flood risk management, freshwater availability, and spatial planning developments.
+Under this programme, government authorities, research institutes, businesses, planners, and NGOs are pursuing new expertise on the potential rise in sea level: its pace and its scope; the consequences for flood defences systems, freshwater supply, and spatial planning; and ways to anticipate such consequences in good time.

 Research Programme on Sea Level Rise (video animation)